-After investigating 59 pairs of RHI scans from three different snow events (9^{th} January 2019 between 11:18-15:08 UTC, 10^{th} January 2019 between 09:08-17:08 UTC and 30^{th} January 2019 between 10:08-12:38 UTC), we created stacked histograms with respect to temperature for a deeper insight of the retrieval.
-Particularly, all RHI measurements from these days were compared to scattering simulations in LUTs for oblate and horizontally aligned prolate ice particles.
-Statistical results of the retrieved S, D{m} as well as IWC are presented in Fig. 14.
-For these results, all errors/biases described in Sect.
+errors and biases described in Sect.
 3.1.2 are considered for the RHI measurements.
-For the statistics it is also assumed that ice hydrometeors are represented by ice spheroids following an exponential PSD and with $m(D{max})$ corresponding to this of aggregates.
+For the statistics it is also assumed that ice hydrometeors are represented by ice spheroids following an exponential PSD and with $m(D{\text{max}})$ corresponding to that of aggregates.
 In the first three panels of this figure, results for the retrieved parameters assuming oblate ice spheroids are presented, while in the last three panels, the same kind of results for horizontally aligned prolate ice spheroids are shown.
-At first glance, the majority of ice hydrometeors are found to be neither very spherical nor very elongated (green color panel plots, first column in Fig. 14).
+At first glance, the majority of ice hydrometeors are found to be neither very spherical nor very elongated (green panel plots, first column in Fig. 14).
 When oblate ice spheroids are used in the scattering simulations, the greater part of retrieved S values is found to range from 0.3 to 0.6.
-With the assumption that ice hydrometeors can be represented by horizontally aligned prolate ice spheroids, the distribution is narrower with the majority of the detected particles to have S values ranging between 0.4-0.6.
-From the D{m} retrieval (red color panel plots, second column in Fig. 14) the results for oblates showed a narrower distribution shifted towards lower median mass diameters, while for horizontally aligned prolates the retrieved values are more broadly distributed towards larger values of $D{\rm m}$ (median value of both distributions can be found in Table 3).
-The histograms for the retrieved IWC (blue color plot panels, third column in Fig. 14) are plotted using logarithmic x axis for visualization purposes.
-The statistical results showed that the greater part of the detected ice hydrometeors is found to have IWC values $3 \times 10^{-4} - 3 \times 10^{-1}$ g m-3 (-3.5 to -0.5 in the logarithmic axis) when oblate ice spheroids were assumed.
-For horizontally aligned prolate ice particles, most of the detected ice hydrometeors are found to have IWC values between $1 \times 10^{-4} - 1 \times 10^{-1}$ g m-3 (-4 to -1 in the logarithmic axis).
+With the assumption that ice hydrometeors can be represented by horizontally aligned prolate ice spheroids, the distribution is narrower, with the majority of the detected particles having S values ranging 0.4-0.6.
+From the $D{\rm m}$ retrieval (red panel plots, second column in Fig. 14) the results for oblates showed a narrower distribution shifted towards lower median mass diameters, while for horizontally aligned prolates the retrieved values are more broadly distributed towards larger values of $D{\rm m}$ (median value of both distributions can be found in Table 3).
+The histograms for the retrieved IWC (blue plot panels, third column in Fig. 14) are plotted using a logarithmic x axis for visualization purposes.
+The statistical results show that the greater part of the detected ice hydrometeors is found to have IWC values $3 \times 10^{-4} - 3 \times 10^{-1} \text{ gm}^{-3}$ (-3.5 to -0.5 in the logarithmic axis) when oblate ice spheroids were assumed.
+For horizontally aligned prolate ice particles, most of the detected ice hydrometeors are found to have IWC values of 1×10^{-4} - 1×10^{-1} g m-3 (-4 to -1 in the logarithmic axis).
 The spikes in both $D{\rm m}$ and IWC histograms are merely caused from the strong discrepancies between simulated and measured radar variables during the minimization of J_1 and J_2 in Eq.
 (9), i.e., negative measured values of DWR, while the minimum value 0.1 dB was used in the simulations (see also Appendix C).
 The different color shades in all panel plots denote the different temperature groups in which the detected hydrometeors are separated.
-For both shape assumptions, it is observed that when temperature drops below -25 °C ice hydrometeors populations with IWC < 1×10^{-2} g m-3 dominate the particles distribution.
+For both shape assumptions, it is observed that when temperature drops below $-25 \,^{\circ}\text{C}$ ice hydrometeor populations with IWC $< 1 \times 10^{-2} \text{ gm}^{-3}$ dominate the particle distribution.
 Furthermore, for higher temperatures the greater part of the \log{10} IWC distribution is shifted towards larger values in the logarithmic axis, denoting larger retrieved IWC.